 What is Melatonin?

-Melatonin is a hormone produced by your brain’s pineal gland in response to darkness and is part of your body’s sleep cycle.
-This is why your levels of this hormone become higher at night.
-The National Center for Complementary and Integrative Health reports that it plays other important roles in how the body functions but these need to be researched further.
+Melatonin is a hormone produced by the brain’s pineal gland in response to darkness and is part of the body’s sleep cycle.
+Levels of this hormone become higher at night11 to make you sleepy as it gets dark.

 How Does a Melatonin Supplement Work?